medvector/edu-server/docs/api/formats.md

 # EduServer JSON formats

+This document describes base object formats, user in API documentation.

 ## Multiple translations

 To support courses with multiple languages available all titles and descriptions are stored in `LText` object type, which represents map from language code (en, ru, etc.) to translation in that language.

-When materials are accessed through Learner API, `LText` replaced with `String` containing translation for chosen language.
+When materials are accessed through Learner API, `LText`replaced with `String` containing translation for chosen language.

 ```
 LText := {